EuroPython/website/data/pages-content/makerfest.md

 MakerFest takes place during **EuroPython conference days, Wednesday 13 July to Friday 15 July**, at The Convention Centre Dublin.

-We will have a dedicated Maker area for showcasing projects, workshops, hardware and maker-related organisations such as [micro:bit](https://microbit.org/), [Northern Ireland Jam](http://niraspberryjam.com/), and [MakerMeet](https://www.makermeet.ie/).
+We will have a dedicated Maker area for showcasing projects, workshops, hardware and maker-related organisations such as [micro:bit](https://microbit.org/), [Northern Ireland Raspberry Jam](http://niraspberryjam.com/), [TOG Hackerspace](https://www.tog.ie/) and [MakerMeet](https://www.makermeet.ie/).
 Activities will appeal to all levels of age\*, experience and skill.

 **NOTE: Attendees under 18 years of age must be accompanied by a parent/legal guardian.**